alouchar/Cyanobacteria-functional-ecology/README.md

 `Results_Functional analyses from individual level.R`

 The script produces the figures 3 and 4.
-From Line 175 the code runs only for one treatment.
+Initially, the code code ran only for one treatment starting from Line 175.
+An update has generalised the code for all treatments.

 Dataset: IndTraits

 `Results_Functional assessment of natural communities.R`

-The script produces the figure 5.
-Ensure that you read the data set "DATA" to produce the functional fingerprints.
+The script produces the figure 5 and fig. S7, S8 and S9.

-Datasets: IndTraits, CommTraits
+Datasets: IndTraits, CommTraits, envData

 ## List of packages and versions